Occupy Wall Street: Origins

 The original protest was called for by Kalle Lasn, Micah White and others of Adbusters, a Canadian anti-consumerist publication, who conceived of a September 17 occupation in Lower Manhattan.
+The call for action reflected growing anger in the public after the 2008 financial crisis.
 The first such proposal appeared on the Adbusters website on February 2, 2011, under the title "A Million Man March on Wall Street".
+This early framing showed that the protest was intended not only as a single demonstration, but also as a broader challenge to the relationship between finance and political authority in the U.S.A.
+The planning of the protest used tactics seen at other protest movements, including things such as the use of public assembly, symbolic occupation, and decentralized organizing.
 Lasn registered the OccupyWallStreet.org web address on June 9.
 The website redirected to Adbusters.org/Campaigns/OccupyWallStreet and Adbusters.org/OccupyWallStreet, but later became "Not Found".
-In a blog post on July 13, 2011, Adbusters proposed a peaceful occupation of Wall Street to protest corporate influence on democracy, the lack of legal consequences for those who brought about the global crisis of monetary insolvency, and an increasing disparity in wealth.
+In a blog post on July 13, 2011, Adbusters proposed a peaceful occupation of Wall Street to protest corporate influence on democracy, the perceived lack of legal consequences for those who brought about the global crisis of monetary insolvency, and an increasing disparity in wealth.
+These themes later became pivotal to Occupy Wall Street's message, especially the criticism of the concentration of wealth and influence inside of the "1 percent."
+By framing the grievances of people in broad and extensive terms, the organizers helped create a message that resonated with a large audience.
 The protest was promoted with an image featuring a dancer atop Wall Street's iconic Charging Bull statue.
-In July, Justine Tunney registered OccupyWallSt.org which became the main online hub for the movement.
+That image helped what ended up defining the movement's visual identity and then gave the protest a memorable symbolic appeal to the public and to the people online.
+In July, Justine Tunney registered OccupyWallSt.org, which became the main online hub for the movement.
+The site played an important role in spreading information and coordinating people involved, turning the original call to action into a sustained protest movement.

-The U.S. Day of Rage, a group that organized to protest "corporate influence [that] corrupts our political parties, our elections, and the institutions of government", also joined the movement.
-The protest itself began on September 17; a Facebook page for the demonstrations began two days later on September 19 featuring a YouTube video of earlier events.
-By mid-October, Facebook listed 125 Occupy-related pages.